 2. Belgian Malinois

-Closely related to the German Shepherd Dogs, the Belgian Malinois has also been used extensively as K-9 officers for years.
-With their strong protection instincts and loyal personalities, Malinois dogs are a force to be reckoned with.
+Closely related to the German Shepherd Dogs, the Belgian Malinois has also been used extensively as K-9 officers for years and are often confused for GSDs.

-Boxers are a very flexible dog breed that has served in WW1 and WW2 as guard and patrol dogs alongside military officers.
-They were also used as messenger dogs to relay messages between troops in the crossfire of war.
+Boxers are a very flexible dog breed that has served in WW1 and WW2 as guard and patrol dogs alongside military officers, and that's what they're often remembered for when it comes to their history of being working dogs.

-With that being said, one of the most interesting things that Boxers did was transport communication wires with a spool that was attached to their collar.
-It unwound as they ran between certain points during the raging battle.
+With that being said, one of the most interesting things that Boxers used to do during wars was transport communication wires with a spool that was attached to their collar, and they did it spectacularly well.

-Loyal, stable and sociable, the Boxer is still commonly used as K-9 officers in their home country of Germany, but not as much in many other countries.
-This can be partially due to their genetic inclination towards certain illnesses in diseases.
+Loyal, stable, and sociable, the Boxer is still very popular and commonly used as K-9 officers in their home country of Germany, being one of the more popular police dog breeds in Europe in general, but not as much in most other countries and certainly not in the U.S.

 4. Labrador Retriever